-Where to go sledding and ice skating in Tahoe South
+Where to go ice skating and sledding in Tahoe South

 Living in South Lake Tahoe, I view myself as an unofficial ambassador whenever I find myself sharing a chairlift with a visitor enjoying our beautiful mountain paradise.
 I am often asked where my favorite local spots are, and where families can find winter activities off the slopes.
-Since chances are we won’t happen to share a chairlift, here’s a quick introduction to some sledding and ice skating spots you can enjoy while enjoying Tahoe South.
+Since chances are we won’t happen to share a chairlift, here’s a quick introduction to places to go ice skating and sledding in Tahoe.

 To their credit, Tahoe snow parks like Adventure Mountain do offer some perks.
 If you don’t own a sled you can rent one.
-There’s also a lodge so you can really make a day of it.
+There’s also a lodge so you can really make a day of sledding in Tahoe.
 Along with Adventure Mountain, you can also check out Hansen’s Resort, which is located right on Ski Run Boulevard in Tahoe South.

 In the free, “just a basic sled hill” category, here are some other spots to check out.

 Sawmill Pond: Sawmill Pond is a popular family destination year-round in Tahoe South.
 At the Y, rather than turning to go onto Highway 50, just keep going on Lake Tahoe Boulevard and you’ll eventually come to Sawmill Pond on your left.
 There’s a small parking lot and a very gradual hill you can sled down.
 It’s a great sledding spot for young kids.
 If you've got daredevils looking for an adrenaline rush, you may want to try another sledding spot.